TJ-Computer-Team/autograder/README.md

 **COMMENTS:**
-I got rid of the database and oauth.
+I got rid of the database and oauth sections of the code.
 Because of this, to run my code you've got to create a .env file or else it gives an error.

 In the future, I want to expand on the functionalities mention above with access to the database.
 With more time, I want to further enhance the visual look of the website.